Simhyeon/r4d/docs/meta.md

 only for a line it would be fine.

 ### DONE

+* [x] Divided io into fin and fout
+* [x] Fixed a bug wherer dollar sign doesn't restart framgent check
+* [-] Currently disabled escape with parenthesis for eaiser maintain
+* [-] Escape rule is very inconsistent
+- In arg parsing it consumes and set ending parenthesis literal
+- In define parsing it is treated as it is, a character ```\```
+- It costs more than its worth

 * [x] Make colored optional
 * [x] ~~Dry run~~ Discard run